mjoblin/vibinui/README.md

 * Running Vibin in Chrome on a MacBook and iPad.

 > Vibin is not intended to be a complete replacement for the official StreamMagic apps.
 Vibin lacks
 > features like browsing internet radio, and has no support for TIDAL or Qobuz.
+Nor is it intended
+> to replace general-purpose solutions like Plex, Audirvana, Roon, etc.

 Watch the [overview video] (4m:15s) to see Vibin's features in action.